Yunus0or1/Android-Dev/README.md

 # BasicApp
 Simple android app for beginners to start with.
+This app includes.
+ - Intents
+ - TabLayout
+ - Fragments
+ - RecyclerView in Fragments,
+ - RecyclerView in Activities,

-This app includes Intents, TabLayout, Fragments, RecyclerView in Fragments, RecyclerView in Activities, Google Play Store like design.
+ The app has Google Play Store like design.
 This app can be a good starting point for any beginners.